aydenbottos/reddit-place-script-2022/README.md

 - Multiple Account support (rdeepak2002 has it as well now)
 - Getting the current board image and only drawing what's necessary (rdeepak2002 has it as well now)
 - Transparency
+- Both canvases work now
+- All colors also work

 ## Requirements